All You Need To Know About North Macedonian Wine

 Stobi Winery

 Stobi Winery is one of the best options in Macedonia when talking about the best value for money.
 Located near the ancient city of Stobi, the winery was opened in 2009, and today, only ten years later, it produces more than 4.5 million bottles per year.
-If you decide to visit this winery, also check out their restaurant, where you’ll have the unique experience to take a look at Stobi’s vineyards through the restaurant’s glass window while you’re enjoying your meal.
+If you decide to visit this winery, also check out their restaurant, where you’ll have the unique experience of taking a look at Stobi’s vineyards through the restaurant’s glass window while you’re enjoying your meal.

 Villa & Winery Mal Sveti Kliment

 Finally, we’re completing this list with the best winery in the Pelagonija-Polog region.
 Mal Sveti Kliment is a boutique hotel located in an old, authentic house in Ohrid’s Old Town.
 This winery is a lot smaller than the other wineries on this list, producing only a few thousand bottles of wine per year, but all of them are prepared with great care and aren’t comparable to anything you tasted before.
-According to the owner, the winery takes pride in their Amphora wine, which is (according to the owner) prepared by an ancient recipe that they refuse to share with the public.
+According to the owner, the winery takes pride in its Amphora wine, which is (according to the owner) prepared using an ancient recipe that they refuse to share with the public.

 Did you like this article?
 Did it help you learn more about the different wines and wine regions of Macedonia?
 Let us know in the comments!